seleniumbase/SeleniumBase/README.md

 Nosetests automatically runs any python method that starts with "test" from the file you selected.
 You can also select specific tests to run from files or classes.
 For example, the code in the early examples could've been run using "nosetests my_first_test.py:MyTestClass.test_basic ... ...".
 If you wanted to run all tests in MyTestClass, you can use: "nosetests my_first_test.py:MyTestClass ... ...", which is useful when you have multiple tests in the same file.
 Don't forget the plugins.
 Use "-s" if you want better logging in the console output.

-To use the SeleniumSpot Test Framework calls, don't forget to include the following import:
+To use the SeleniumBase Test Framework calls, don't forget to include the following import:

 ```python
 from test_framework import BaseCase